phonedotcom/API-SDK-go/docs/MenusApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteAccountMenu**
-> DeleteMenu DeleteAccountMenu($accountId, $menuId)
+> DeleteEntry DeleteAccountMenu($accountId, $menuId)

-Delete an individual menu
+Delete an individual menu.

+Delete an individual menu.
 See Account Menus for more info on the properties.

 ### Parameters